watcol/drake/src/top.md

-# The Coconut Configuration Language
+# The Walnut Configuration Language